 BPC-157 is where the joint-peptide enthusiasm concentrates, and it does have a real preclinical literature.
 In cultured tendon cells and rat models, it has been reported to promote tendon healing through effects on cell outgrowth, survival and migration,[1] and to increase growth-hormone-receptor expression in tendon fibroblasts — a plausible route to the proliferative effects seen in dishes.[2]
 A review of its role in musculoskeletal soft-tissue healing catalogs similar findings across tendon, muscle and ligament injury models.[3]
 Read on their own, those papers sound encouraging.

 The load-bearing caveat is the species.
 This is a rodent-and-cell-culture body of work, not a human one.
-A 2025 systematic review of BPC-157 in orthopaedic sports medicine reached exactly that conclusion: the enthusiasm rests on animal and in-vitro data, with no robust randomized controlled trials in patients to establish that it heals joints, relieves joint pain, or is even safe for that use.[4]
+A 2025 systematic review of BPC-157 in orthopedic sports medicine reached exactly that conclusion: the enthusiasm rests on animal and in-vitro data, with no robust randomized controlled trials in patients to establish that it heals joints, relieves joint pain, or is even safe for that use.[4]
 What passes for human evidence is anecdotal — for example, a small case report of intra-articular BPC-157 for knee pain, which is a description of a few patients, not a controlled trial.[5]
 If you want the full molecule-level picture, our BPC-157 evidence review and the practical framing in how to heal tendons faster both walk through where the preclinical promise stops and the human uncertainty begins.

 TB-500 / thymosin β4: even thinner for joints